 The gorilla permit will have an exclusive serial number and the personal details written on it.
 And it is not transferable.
 You have to remember that you have to show your passport or another identification at the pre trekking briefing.

 - What is the best time for trekking mountain gorillas?

 I wouldn’t let the weather forecast choose when is the best time for seeing the mountain gorillas since the wet is ever wet in the rain forest.
 The rain is not always too much and there will be a low lying mist and wet vegetation.
 There is always mud along the trails.

 Forecasting of the rainy season is not an exact science but roughly speaking, the rainy seasons include March.
 April and October as well as November.
-The timing of your visit to East African region, might be very important to you in case you are planning a tour as part of your travels to Rwanda and Uganda.
+The timing of your visit to East African region, might be very important to you in case you are planning gorilla safaris in Rwanda, or any tour as part of your travels to Rwanda and Uganda.
 Rwanda and Uganda have enjoyed a round temperature of between 21 c and 21C throughout the year.
-In the higher altitudes of the mountain gorilla habitant, it can be so cold.
+In the higher altitudes of the mountain gorilla habitat, it can be so cold.

 The other factor to reflect on is the cost.
 Gorilla trekking permits in Rwanda also cost the same price per person throughout the year.
 Uganda also offers discounted gorilla permits in May, April and November.

 - How many days am I supposed to book for my gorilla trekking tour?

 You will need at least three days to see the gorillas in Uganda.
 You can give one day for travel to the accommodation, one day got trekking the gorillas and the third day for traveling back, where you will opt for.
 It’s also possible to reduce the gorilla trek to 2 days in Rwanda.